Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 One can easily verify that this encoding and decoding scheme satisfies the condition \eqref{eq:encoder-decoder-correctness}.

 It remains to discuss how to generate the codewords in $\mathbf{m}$.
-Similar to \cite{categorization}, we use a random codebook construction in which the codewords are generated independently according to a mixture of i.i.d.\ distributions.
+We use a random codebook construction in which the codewords are generated independently according to a mixture of i.i.d.\ distributions.
 Specifically, fix a distribution $r(\theta)$ and a conditional distribution $q(\mathbf x|\theta)$.
 Each length-$n$ codeword $\mathbf{c}^{(t)} = [x_1,\cdots,x_n]^\top$ is generated according to

 Operationally, each codeword can be thought of as being generated in a two-step process of first choosing a $\theta$ according to $r(\theta)$, then generating the entries of the codeword in an i.i.d.\ fashion according to $q(\mathbf x|\theta)$.
-Each subsequent codeword is generated independently in the same way.
-Once the entire codebook is generated, it is shared with the BS and all users.
+This makes each entry of the codeword conditionally i.i.d.
+Each subsequent codeword is generated independently in the same way and the entire codebook is shared between the BS and all users.

 With this random codebook construction, the distribution of any $k$ distinct entries of a single codeword is